Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/adobe-target-release-notes.md

 ### iOS AEPTarget 3.1.0

-* `TargetRequest` class now provides a constructor with a new `AdobeTargetDetailedCallback`.
+* `TargetRequest` class now provides a constructor with a new callback function named `contentWithDataCallback`.
 When implemented, this callback provides:
   * Target content; AND
   * Data payload dictionary containing one or more of response tokens, Analytics payload, click metric Analytics payload (if available in the Target retrieve location content response with/ without a prior prefetch call)